Tel Aviv or Jerusalem/Sheikh Hussein Bridge/Jerash/Amman

 – Tours as per the itinerary

-– Accommodation in hotels as per the category requested or similar subject to availability 2 nights accommodation based on breakfast (**Due to availability, the second night in Jordan might take place in Amman instead of Petra )
+– Accommodation in hotels as per the category reserved or similar (**Due to availability, the second night in Jordan might take place in Amman instead of Petra )

 Your land arrangements do not include: